History of African Americans in Detroit

 Black Detroiters are black or African American residents of Detroit.
 According to the U.S. Census Bureau, Black or African Americans living in Detroit accounted for 79.1% of the total population, or approximately 532,425 people as of 2017 estimates.
-According to the 2000 U.S. Census, of all U.S. cities with 100,000 or more people, Detroit had the second-highest percentage of Black people.
+According to the 2000 U.S. census, of all U.S. cities with 100,000 or more people, Detroit had the second-highest percentage of Black people.

+Many black Detroiters have moved to the suburbs or Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson.
 Nearby suburbs also had higher Black populations, reflecting the history of settlement of African Americans here during the Great Migration of the early 20th century, when people were attracted to Detroit's industrial jobs: Southfield had a Black population of 42,259, and Pontiac 31,416.
 In 2002 the Michigan city with the highest percentage of Black residents was Highland Park, where 93% of the population is Black.
 In the 2010 census, African Americans made up 22.8% of the total city and metropolitan area population in Wayne, Oakland, and Macomb counties.